lcrasovan/nodeJsExamples/README.md

 ## Solve Christmas Tree Drawing problem

-Given a number n, smaller than a maximum admitted number, draw a Christmas Tree with '#' having the pattern show in the above image
+Given a number n, smaller than a maximum admitted number, draw a Christmas Tree with '#' symbols having the pattern show in the below image

 ![Alt Christmas Tree Sample For n = 6](img/tree.png?raw=true "Christmas Tree Pattern")